-Grandmother or Nona Josie is a wild little short Italian lady that loves to cook — and make a HUGE mess in the kitchen .
-Her food is really so fantastic though . ..We rarely grumble cleaning her piles of pots, pans and kitchen utensils up .
-You see that little feisty short Italian lady has rules .
-The rules are -she shops for the food, pain painstakingly picking it out at the Farmers Market … lovingly cooks it to perfection … YOU do ALL the cleaning ….
-It’s the RULES … You have to follow the rules .
+Nona Josie is a wild little short Italian lady that loves to cook and make a HUGE mess in the kitchen.
+Her food is really so fantastic so we rarely grumble cleaning her piles of pots, pans, and kitchen utensils up.

-Little Josie is a rather amusing cook she often appears to be coveted by her family and close friends for her inner cooking goddess .
-She has always had a very unorthodox , yet oddly traditional style of cooking .
-You by now have already gathered from the start of this story — she’s a bit messy and sometimes bossy .
-She really is the BEST though .
-That means she gets some leeway from us … OK you caught me a LOT of leeway from us.
+Josie can be a rather amusing cook, she often appears to be coveted by her family and close friends for her inner cooking goddess.
+She has always had a very unorthodox, yet oddly traditional style of cooking.

-Now keep in mind Josie has a much different way of making her Primavera Sauce– She will tell you from word one — adding that cream listed in the recipe below is NOT an ole school Italian Tradition .
-She will also tell you that Primavera Sauce is not about the sauce (It’s ALL about those beautifully colored vegetables ) She will lecture you for hours that the vegetables need to be the freshest most vibrant vegetables you can find at the market.
+Josie also has a much different way of making Primavera Sauce.
+She will tell you from word one that adding that cream listed in the recipe below is NOT an old-school Italian Tradition.
+She will also tell you that Primavera is not about the sauce, It’s ALL about those beautifully colored vegetables.
+She may lecture you for hours that the vegetables need to be the freshest most vibrant vegetables you can find at the market.

-With that said… we will move on to what we came her for
+With that said… we will move on to what we came here for the recipe

 Chicken Penne Pasta with Asparagus

-- 2 pounds baked seasoned boneless, skinless chicken,cut in 1×1 pieces
+- 1 pound of baked seasoned boneless, skinless chicken, cut into 1×1 pieces

 - 1 cup grape tomatoes, halved